-This debate will address how the EU and its member states should approach and develop digital sovereignty.
-It will look at issues around greater data ownership on the part of the citizen and how and where data are used and held; and consider new, sustainable business models that are constructed around privacy by design.
-In so doing, it will look at the potential roles for European and international businesses, investors, regulators and civil society in determining the path for Europe’s digital future.
+This Forum Europe debate will address how the EU and its member states are approaching technology sovereignty development.
+It will look at issues around data ownership and how and where data are used and held; consider new, sustainable business models that are constructed around privacy by design, data sovereignty and data innovation, and the potential roles for European and international businesses, investors, regulators and civil society in determining the path for Europe’s digital future.

 What role the public and private sectors must play to grow the European digital eco-system, including non-EU firms.